 - Override of ALMA OT's sensitivity-based time estimate: Proposers may wish to override the ALMA OT's time estimate to monitor a source over a certain time range or to build up the uv-coverage for imaging a complex source.
 When using this option, proposers should keep in mind that programs that require more than two hours of continuous observations cannot be guaranteed due to variable weather conditions and system interruptions (Section A.10).
 The time entered refers to that of the largest array requested, includes all calibrations, and must be fully justified.
 Note that the ALMA OT assigns the PWV based on the representative frequency of the requested observations and the declination of the source to ensure data quality.
 Thus, it is not possible to request specific weather conditions for the observations. - Time-constrained observations: the ALMA OT allows you to specify two types of time-constrained observing: single visit and multiple visits.
 In the first case, one or more time windows are specified, but the observations will only be carried out once during any of these time windows.
 In the second case, the Science Goal is observed in each of the time windows specified.
 The technical feasibility of time-constrained observations will be decided on a case-by-case basis. - User-defined calibration: the default system-defined calibration option ensures that the proper calibrations for the flux scale, bandpass, and relative antenna gains are obtained.
 Observations making use of the full polarization capabilities of ALMA will also include the necessary calibrations by default.
 User-defined calibrations should be necessary only in rare cases, e.g., if a very high spectral dynamic range is required, it may be necessary to perform additional calibrations and/or use specific sources.
 Such requests must be explained and justified in detail.
 Programs that cannot be calibrated or that significantly increase the complexity of data reduction will not be allowed and will be flagged as technically infeasible and rejected. - Low maximum elevation: sources that transit at a low elevation are difficult to schedule for observation since they suffer from high atmospheric attenuation and require low PWV, especially at high frequencies (see Section A.8).
 A detailed explanation should be provided as to why these sources need to be observed rather than sources at higher elevation. - Single polarization: this should only be used when the highest spectral resolution is required, as the sensitivity achieved is lower than when using the default dual polarization.
 PIs should carefully justify why the high spectral resolution requested is required. - Sparser sampling than the default $\lambda/\sqrt{3D}$ (Nyquist sampling) can be more effective at covering large areas more quickly, at the price of non-uniform spatial coverage and noise.
 Deviating from the default mosaic sampling must be justified scientifically, and is to be avoided when imaging extended sources, particularly if image fidelity is an important concern. - Enhanced positional accuracy: this option should be selected when an astrometric accuracy better than nominal is required (see Section A.9.5).
-In the corresponding Technical Justification section, the PI must justify the need for the enhanced positional accuracy and give any further details that may have been advised by ALMA staff through the Helpdesk.
+In the corresponding Technical Justification section, the PI must justify the need for the enhanced positional accuracy and give any further details that may have been advised by ALMA staff through the ALMA Helpdesk. - Note that if the PI wishes to provide reference/OFF positions for TP observations, it is suggested that such information is added and justified in the SG description (see Section A.9.4).